tristanlee85/harperdb-demo-app/README.md

 3. Set up environment variables:

-   Create a `.env` file in the root directory by copying the `.env.example` file.
-This will contain the OpenWeather API key.
-Refer to the `notes.md` for more details on environment variables.
+   The application requires an OpenWeather API key, which should be set in the `.env` file and should automatically be copied during the `npm install` step, but if it is not, you can create it by copying `.env.example` to `.env` and `app/.env`.

 ### Running the Application